-In men, they are found on the penis, scrotum, groin area, thighs, and can be inside or around the anus in those men who have anal intercourse.
+In men, they are found on the shaft, scrotum, groin area, thighs, and can be inside or around the anus in those men who have anal intercourse.

-They are soft, wart-like growths on the skin and mucus membranes of the genitals in men and women.
-This wart is a type of sexually transmitted infection (STI).
+They are soft, growths on the skin and mucus membranes of the genitals in men and women.
+This wart is a type of sexually transmitted infection (STD).
 And is classified as an STD (sexually transmitted disease).

-The genital wart, on the other hand, is on the surface of the skin.
-And there may be numerous warts visable.
+The ones on your sexual areas, on the other hand, are on the surface of the skin.
+And there may be numerous ones visible.

 The virus that causes genital type warts is called human papilloma virus (HPV).
 More than 70 different types of HPV exist.
 It is a disease that is sexually transmitted.

 Other types of HPV cause common warts on other parts of the skin, such as the hands.
-However, warts on the hands or other parts of the body do not cause the genital type wart.
+However, warts on the hands or other parts of the body do not cause the genital type.

 Some of the 70 types of HPV have been found to cause cancer of the cervix and vulva in women.
 These are the main cause of cervical cancer.

-The types of HPV that can cause the genital type of wart, however, are not the same as the types that can cause penile or anal cancer.
+The types of HPV that can cause these warts, however, are not the same as the types that can cause penile or anal cancer.

 Sexual intercourse is the way you get genital warts.
 Plain and simple.
 They are an STD (sexually transmitted disease).

 The same holds true for herpes!
-Condoms will NOT protect you.
+Condoms will NOT protect you from this STD.

-In the heat of the moment, hpv and some warts may not seem like such a big risk.
+In the heat of the moment, HPV may not seem like such a big risk.
 But, it is!
 Not only can they be really ugly and uncomfortable,

-but, the hpv virus may cause cervical cancer in you partener.
+but, the HPV virus may cause cervical cancer in you partner.
 And neither of you may show the ugly uncomfortable symptoms.

 If you plan on having sexual intercourse, oral, or anal sex with someone new, be sure to have them get tested first.
 That is the only way to be sure you will not wind up with hpv and a genital wart situation.